15+ YearsCairns tour experts

 Heritage-listed waterfall

 Queensland's most photographed waterfall — an 18-metre curtain of water cascading into a pristine swimming hole rimmed by lush rainforest.
-Made famous by the Herbal Essences shampoo ad, this is the Tablelands' signature moment.
+Famous for the "hair flick" photo made iconic by the Herbal Essences shampoo commercial, this is the Tablelands' signature moment.

 Natural waterslide